 You need to have reliable, stable access to high speed or broadband internet to participate in jury selection by video.
-If you do not have internet access in your home, there are free “hot spots” available throughout the community (free WiFi hotspots).A device with a video camera:
+In response to the impacts of COVID-19, Drive-In WiFi Hotspots provide free temporary, emergency internet access for Washingtonians who do not have broadband service to their homes (visit: Washington State Drive-In WiFi Hotspots Location Finder).A device with a video camera:

 You will need access to a cell phone (i.e. iPhone, Android, Windows Phone, etc.), tablet, or a working computer with a functioning webcam or video capable camera.

 The jury selection process involves asking the juror panel questions and hearing responses.
 Most tablets and computers have a microphone and speakers included; these must be in working order.A quiet location without distractions: